A story so memorable they filmed it four times.

 This work features examples of:

-- Academy Award: In the first two versions, Vicki wins an Oscar.
+- Award Show: In the first two versions, Vicki wins an Oscar.
 This leads to a memorable drunken disruption by Norman:"I want a statue for the Worst Performance of the year!"

-- Award Bait Song: The remakes had "The Man Who Got Away" and "Evergreen" nominated for the Best Song Oscar; the latter was the one that won.
+- Award-Bait Song: The remakes had "The Man Who Got Away", "Evergreen" and "Shallow" nominated for the Best Song Oscar; the first one was the only one that didn't win.
+The 2018 remake also had "I'll Never Love Again."

 - Forgotten Trope: The 1954 film had a specimen of the ballet sequence on film in the "Born in a trunk" sequence.